teiching/qlik-integration/multicloud.md

 ## Common Multi-Cloud scenarios
 ### Using QlikView with Qlik Sense SaaS
-If you are coming from QlikView, you can upload and access your existing QlikView apps to Qlik Sense SaaS given the following prerequisits are met:
+If you are alread running on QlikView, you can upload and access your existing QlikView apps to Qlik Sense SaaS given the following prerequisits are met:

 * Your QlikView release is at least April 2019 or newer
 * Your QlikView license is a [Unified License](https://community.qlik.com/t5/Knowledge/QlikView-amp-Qlik-Sense-Unified-Dual-Use-License-User-Allocation/ta-p/1717668) with SaaS Add-on.